First, let’s talk about various types of OVI tests that a law enforcement officer may ask you to take.

 All OVI convictions carry mandatory license suspensions of at least one year or more, depending on the level of the OVI.
 See our pages on OVI penalties for the various levels of OVI charges.

-You will still face OVI charges if you refuse the tests, since most officers will be very upset when you deny them evidence to convict yourself of an OVI.
+You will still face OVI charges if you refuse the tests since most officers will be very upset when you deny them the opportunity to potentially convict yourself of an OVI.